 - Reliable Asset Management

-I encourage you to download and follow the Uptime Elements Poster to develop a holistic system for reliability in your plant and start a new way of thinking about delivering value from assets.
+I encourage you to download and follow the Uptime Elements to develop a holistic system for reliability in your plant and start a new way of thinking about delivering value from assets.

 by Ana Maria Delgado, CRL

-On May 16th, 2014, the Greater Cincinnati-Northern Kentucky SMRP Chapter hosted their first meeting.
+On May 16th, 2014, the Greater Cincinnati-Northern Kentucky SMRP Chapter hosted its first meeting.
 “The meeting was a successful one with a great turnout,” said Chapter Founder Bill Schlegel, a past president of SMRP, “I am hopeful we will have an active and involved chapter going down the road.”